-Movies are often giant advertisements for the places where they're shot.
+Movies are often giant advertisements for the locations where they're shot.
 The baseball diamond from the 1989 tearjerker "Field of Dreams" sees about 65,000 fans a year, proving true the movie's famous line: "If you build it, they will come."
 There are innumerable movie and TV locations nationwide that still make for intriguing visits even after the film crews and celebrities have departed.
-Cheapism reached out to film offices in nearly every state and researched filming locations on websites such as IMDb and LocationsHub for spots worthy of adding to the itinerary on a vacation, weekend away, or road trip.
+Consider these state-by-state spots worthy of adding to the itinerary on a vacation, weekend away, or road trip.

 The high-flying 1986 summer blockbuster "Top Gun" did wonders for U.S. Navy recruiting efforts and America's confidence in its armed forces.
 It didn't hurt tourism to San Diego, either, by showing off points of interest such as Kansas City Barbeque (the sports bar where Maverick and Goose play the song "Great Balls of Fire" in a legendary piano scene) and the New Point Loma Lighthouse, which serves as Viper's house in the movie.
 It's perched on the southern tip of Point Loma atop 400-foot cliffs, with amazing, postcard-worthy views.